Tempranillo

 Where Tempranillo Grows

-A popular theory about Tempranillo’s origins is that the grape was brought to the Iberian Peninsula by the Phoenician civilization.
+A popular theory about Tempranillo’s origins is that the Phoenician civilization brought the grape to the Iberian Peninsula.

-Today, the grape is well-distributed and known throughout Spain and Portugal and included in many top regional wines such as Rioja, Port, and Ribera del Duero.
+Today, the grape is well-distributed and known throughout Spain and Portugal.
+It is also a part of many top regional wines, such as Rioja, Port, and Ribera del Duero.

 Here are some regional Tempranillo wines you must try!